 Steven goes on to say that the CIA’s insistence to separate these two phases was critical to the success that they ultimately experienced.

 ….the CIA deliberately set up a divergence phase at both stages…(the) Chief of Staff ordered the bin Laden team to conjure up twenty five different ways of identifying the occupants of the compound.
 They were explicitly told no option was too crazy….
 The goal was to generate more possibilities, not narrow the field.”

-Does that sound familiar to those who have read other posts of mine?
+Does that sound familiar to those of you who have read other posts of mine?

 They used a principle I have been teaching and writing about for some time now.
 They applied the Kite!
 I want to remind you of that principle now, and help you apply that in your meetings.